 The East Park has The Park Cafe towards its centre (part of The Hub administration complex), which serves light meals.
 We particularly recommend its Mango Lassis, Seven Spice Masala Tea, and Indian Breakfasts.
 The Park Cafe is open from 9am to 3.30pm, Tuesdays to Sundays.

 The Pavillion Café offers fantastic organic food, and is particularly known for its breakfasts.
-There are eggs cooked anyway you like—including eggs Benedict and Florentine—as well as the more usual fare, they offer a superb Sri Lankan breakfast.
-Prices are on the high side.
-But you are probably paying for the excellent location, beside Victoria Park's boating lake.
+There are eggs cooked anyway you like—including eggs Benedict and Florentine.
+As well as the more usual fare, they offer a superb Sri Lankan breakfast.
+It isn't cheap.
+But you are paying for the excellent location, beside Victoria Park's boating lake.

-For something a little stronger, try one of the many pubs that border the Park, such as The Crown, the Hemingway (a few minutes away from the park, named after the "scholar, philanderer and seasoned drinker" Ernest Hemingway), the Royal Inn on the Park and the People's Park Tavern (which has its own microbrewery on-site).
+For something a little stronger, try one of the many pubs that border the Park, such as The Crown, the Hemingway (a few minutes away from the park, named after the "scholar, philanderer and seasoned drinker" Ernest Hemingway), the Royal Inn on the Park (which does great Sunday lunches) and the People's Park Tavern (which has its own microbrewery on-site).